 CEO, Clearfield County Area Agency on Aging, Inc.

-Recognizing the increasing numbers of individuals and families living with Alzheimer’s Disease, the early onset of cognitive impairment, elders providing support for adult children with disabilities and the increasing number of grandparents and great grandparents raising grandchildren children was the impetus for the development of the Village of Hope in order to provide community support for those specific demographics and to create options for supportive housing for individuals in need.
-Years of experience in long term care defines what benefits seniors and their families and what individuals want and need as they journey through aging.
+Recognizing the increasing numbers of individuals and families living with Alzheimer’s Disease, the early onset of cognitive impairment, elders providing support for adult children with disabilities, and the increasing number of grandparents and great grandparents raising grandchildren children was the impetus for the development of Village of Hope, Inc. in order to provide community support for those specific demographics and to create options for supportive housing for individuals in need.
+Years of experience in long-term care defines what benefits seniors and their families and what individuals want and need as they journey through aging.

 Director of Mission Advancement/PR, Clearfield County Area Agency on Aging, Inc.

 Bobbie McBurney-Johnson serves as the Director of Mission Advancement/PR with the Clearfield County Area Agency on Aging, Inc. Following a 20-year career in Human Resource Management and Labor Relations, much of which was in long-term care, Bobbie chose to focus on working directly with and promoting services for older adults by joining the CCAAA family over 4 years ago.
 As part of the Village of Hope Team, Bobbie contributes to funding development and marketing through all phases of grant management and public outreach.

 As a grandparent raising her grandchildren, Bobbie understands the importance of social supports for kinship caregivers; she is dedicated to creating a community where the entire kinship family can flourish and their needs are met.

 Bobbie serves on the Board of Directors for the Clearfield Chamber of Commerce and the Clearfield Jefferson Drug and Alcohol Commission; she is also a member of the Pennsylvania Parent Advisory Council under the Secretary of Drug and Alcohol, and, a trained facilitator of two (2) Family Recovery programs.